Explore roads less travelled and experience all the scenic magic of this New Zealand 12 day tour.

 See it all… This is more than just a ride.
 Ride through lakes, river gorges, suspension bridges, the famous Kawarau bungy jump bridge and finish off at beautiful Queenstown vineyards.
 Explore the stunning Tuckers Beach Trail Head, Shotover river trail, Lake Hayes, Wakatipu Basin and the beautiful Arrow and Kawarau Rivers.
 In the afternoon enjoy a well deserved wine at the Gibbston Wine Vineyard.
 This trip can be catered to any level of rider and is well supported along the way by your dedicated tour guide.
 The distance can be altered to suit the group.
 Don’t be intimidated by the distances, this tour is about more than just the ride.
 Ebike available.

-Queenstown - Boutique Wine Tour
+Queenstown - Wine & Food Tour

 Queenstown - Dart River Jet Boat Wilderness Experience